DipeshRajoria007/xerocodee/README.md

 - Filter topics by category.
 - Add new topics with keywords and category.
 - Delete existing topics.
+- Implimented Caching using react Query
+- instead of hard coded data, hosted JSON data on web server , to showcase API integration

 ## Technologies Used